workadventure/playwright-synthetic-monitoring/README.md

 Note: the tests should of course be fast enough to complete in the interval you set.
 If the test does not complete in the `MONITORING_INTERVAL`, it will be killed and considered as failed.

+## Configuring the base URL

+You can configure the base URL of the tests with the `BASE_URL` environment variable.

 ## Prometheus endpoint

 The Prometheus `/metrics` endpoint returns 2 metrics: